dart-backend/angel/README.md

 Branch: sdk-2.12.x-nnbd (Active development)
 - Dart version : 2.12.x and above.
 Use sdk: ">=2.12.0 <3.0.0"
-- Publish      : No (Internal use only)
+- Publish      : No (For NNBD migration and development use only)
 - NNDB Support : Yes
 - Status       : Beta
 - Notes        : Basic and ORM templates are working with key packages migration.
 Not all packages are fully tested.